 Start With a Personal Narrative of Triumph

-Solomon says, after you’ve forged meaning (taken a positive lesson from a negative experience), you need to incorporate that meaning into a new identity.
-You need to take the traumas and make them part of who you’ve come to be, and “you need to fold the worst events of your life into a narrative of triumph, evincing a better self in response to things that hurt.”
+But forging meaning means taking traumas and making them part of who you’ve come to be.
+It is “to fold the worst events of your life into a narrative of triumph, evincing a better self in response to things that hurt.”

 Ultimately, you have control over how you’re affected by an experience.
-You must continually remind yourselves of the mental switch you’ve made and continually sift painful experiences into your personal narrative of triumph.
-Solomon admits that life would have been easier if he were straight, but “I would not be me.”
+And how you consistently respond is the act of building identity.
+Solomon admits that life would be easier if he were straight, but “I would not be me.”

-Solomon realized he was indebted even to his childhood bullies, not because they were a gift but because they propelled him to find the gift of his own meaning.
+Solomon eventually accepted that he was indebted even to his childhood bullies.
+Not because they were “gifts,” but because they forced him to find gifts in meaning.
 “Forging” by definition includes fire—something undeniably painful.
 But “if you banish the dragons,” says Solomon, “you banish the heroes.”